 About: For a broad-based understanding of business, students can pursue the AACSB-accredited online Bachelor of Business Administration and Master of Business Administration at the University of South Dakota.

-Accounting students on the CPA track can enroll in the Master of Professional Accountancy program.
-The curriculum focuses on professional competence and the development of critical thinking and the tuition fees are approximately $415 per credit hour.
+Additionally, accounting students on the CPA track can enroll in the Master of Professional Accountancy program.
+The curriculum focuses on professional competence and the development of critical thinking.
+Typically, the tuition fees are approximately $415 per credit hour.

 20. Sullivan University

 About: Sullivan University holds accreditation at all levels from the Southern Association of Colleges and Schools Commission on Colleges.
 Furthermore, they hold accreditation from the International Assembly for Collegiate Business Education.
 Additionally, the school boasts the largest accounting program of any Kentucky private university.

 Aspiring accountants and CPAs can pursue an online Bachelor of Science in Accounting, as well as a Master of Business Administration with a concentration in Accounting.
 Undergraduate tuition fees at Sullivan University are $320 per credit hour, while MBA tuition fees are $545 per credit hour.

 Pros and Cons of Getting an Online Accounting Degree